lpadukana/drlnd_p3_tennis/Report.md

 Sharing local actor network, local critic nework and the replay buffer across the agents produced the best results.

-DDPG is a variation of actor critic methods with some modifications.
+DDPG is a variation of actor critic methods.
 MADDPG adapts agent training for multiple agents in either collaborative or competitive configurations, or even in a combination of the two with the help of some reward engineering.
 See [OpenAI team_spirit](https://blog.openai.com/openai-five/) for an example of how this is done!

 #### Notes about Actor Critic Agents